Groups and bodies

 Lathe

-A lathe group rotates closed paths from the source group’s active workplane along a specified point and vector.
-To specify it, either a line or a workplane must be selected when creating the group.
+A lathe group creates a solid by rotating closed paths from the source group’s active workplane along a specified point and vector.
+The workplane reference is stored in the group, so changing the active workplane of the source group has no effect.
+To specify the lathe axis, either a line or a workplane must be selected when creating the group.
 If a workplane is selected, lathe group is based on its normal vector.

 A lathe group adds no degrees of freedom.